Marking your loss

 Services like this are sometimes organised by the Miscarriage Association’s local groups and the Stillbirth and Neonatal Death Society (SANDS), especially on or near Babyloss Awareness day, October 15.
 Visit http://www.babyloss-awareness.org or contact us for details.

-You might like to attend one of the Saying Goodbye services that take place in cathedrals across the UK throughout the year.
+There are Christian remembrance services that take place in a number of cathedrals across the UK throughout the year.
 Visit www.sayinggoodbye.org for more details of dates and venues.

 Here are some other ideas, from people who have found them helpful: